Djack1010/tami/README.md

 # Tami

 TAMI (Tool for Analyzing Malware represented as Images) implements the approach presented in some publication by Giacomo Iadarola, a PhD student at IIT-CNR and University of Pisa.

-If you are using this repository, please **cite our works** (see links at the end of this README file).
+If you are using this repository, please consider **citing our works** (see links at the end of this README file).

 ## Getting Started